-- 92. The resettlement budget for "Sewerage and Storm Water Drainage System Development in THDC area and Yamuna Colony of Kargi Zone at Dehradun" as outlined in the entitlement matrix and contingency provision amounting of about 20% of the total cost.
-PMDSC team will be involved in facilitating meetings/camps for the disbursement process, and will facilitate by making aware about the process of opening of bank accounts for the affected persons who do not have bank accounts.
-The costs are conservative estimate, and will be confirmed during detailed project preparation and planning.
-The total resettlement cost for the project is ₹ 21,78,120.00 (Rupees Twenty-one lakhs seventy-eight thousand and one hundred twenty only).
-PIU will issue order for release of payment to affected persons, which shall be released through electronic clearance service/National Electronic Fund Transfer (ECS/NEFT) transaction from bank, through concerned treasury of the state/district administration.
-The resettlement plan budget is outlined in Table121. - 93.
-Details of resettlement plan budget estimation are as follows: - (i) Total number of affected persons approximately 23 persons are estimated to be project affected as per transect walk and preliminary estimates during transect walk and income loss survey.
-Temporary livelihood losses are estimated to be for 26 days (considering laying of sewer pipelines, construction of stormwater drainage, back filling of excavated earth and restoration work of the roads) for the resettlement budget for each affected person under this project.
-Should actual days of disruption be higher, compensation will be as per the agreed entitlement matrix. - (ii) There are 13 vulnerable affected persons (SC:8 and OBC: 5) as per the initial assessment done at design and planning stage.
-Vulnerability assistance for UIRUDP has been budgeted as ₹30,000, per person, in accordance with the entitlement matrix.
+- 95. The resettlement budget for "Sewerage and Storm Water Drainage System Developmentin THDC area and Yamuna Colony of Kargi Zone at Dehradun" as outlined in the entitlement matrix and contingency provision amounting of about 20% of the total cost.
+26 PMDSC team will be involved in facilitating meetings/camps for the disbursement process, and will facilitate by making aware about the process of opening of bank accounts for the affected persons who do not have bank accounts.
+The costs are revised as per detailed measurement survey and . the total resettlement cost for the project is ₹13,73,280.00 (Thirteen lakhs seventy-three thousand two hundred and eighty only)27 PIU will issue order for release of payment to affected persons, which shall be released through electronic clearance service/National Electronic Fund Transfer (ECS/NEFT) transaction from bank, through concerned treasury of the state/district administration.
+The updated resettlement plan budget is outlined in Table 12. - 96.
+Details of resettlement plan budget estimation are as follows: - (i) Total number of affected persons 12 business owners are found to be project affected as per detailed measurement and reverification census survey and income loss survey.
+Temporary livelihood losses are estimated to be for 26 days (considering laying of sewer pipelines, construction of storm water drainage, back filling of excavated earth and restoration work of the roads) for the resettlement budget for each affected person under this project.
+Should actual days of disruption be higher, compensation will be as per the agreed entitlement matrix. - (ii) There are 03 vulnerable affected persons (SC: 01, OBC: 01 and Disability: 01)

-&lt;sup>26 The estimated costs are conservative and will be confirmed during detailed project preparation at the time of updating the RP
+26 The estimated costs are conservative and will be confirmed during detailed project preparation at the time of updating the RP.

-&lt;sup>27 The resettlement plan budget for this project will be borne by the Executing Agency.
+27 The resettlement plan budget for this project will be borne by the Executing Agency.
 Department of Urban Development (UDD), Government of Uttarakhand is the Executing Agency.

-- (iii) The average daily net income of the affected business owners is calculated as ₹ 939; therefore, the compensation for income loss is rounded-off to ₹950 per day for the proposed resettlement plan budget. - (iv) Shifting assistance has been considered for all affected persons Based on the nature of affected businesses, shifting assistance of ₹9,000.00 is proposed for all the affected persons.
+- as per detailed measurement survey.
+Vulnerability assistance for UIRUDP has been budgeted as ₹30,000, per person, in accordance with the entitlement matrix. - (iii) The average daily net income of the affected business owners is calculated as ₹ 950 - (iv) Shifting assistance has been considered for all affected persons based on thenature of affected businesses, shifting assistance of ₹9,000.00 is proposed for all the affected persons.

-Table 12Error!
-Bookmark not defined.: Budgetary provision for Implementation of Resettlement Plan
+Table 12: Budgetary provision for Implementation of Resettlement Plan lumpsum